RhyG/portfolio_site/README.md

+<a id="top"></a>
 # Portfolio site

-The purpose of my portfolio site is to establish a personal brand, and allow prospective employers and clients to establish who I am, the skills I possess and the kind of work I have done.
+The purpose of my portfolio site is to establish a personal brand, and allow prospective employers and clients to get a sense of who I am, the skills I possess and the kind of work I have done.
 Particularly in the growing digital world, a personal site is an extension of your resume.
 It is a practical example of what you are capable of, and gives you a chance to express yourself creatively and in a way that represents you.

 [Check out the website here](http://www.rhysgeary.com) <br>
 [View the repo](https://github.com/RhyG/portfolio_site)